Just Ask Them Twice: Choice Probabilities and Identification of Ex ante returns and Willingness-To-Pay: Implications for the private sector's cost of hiring

 \section{Implications for the private sector's cost of hiring}

-Given the context of shortage in high-skilled workers, this section investigates the externalities imposed by the public sector on the private sector in the labour market for top-skilled workers.
+Given the context of a high-skilled worker shortage, this section investigates the externalities imposed by the public sector on the private sector in the labour market for top-skilled workers.
 One metric for these externalities is the cost for the private sector to attract an additional fraction of top-skilled workers.
-One question of interest is: if the private sector wants to attract one percentage point additional workers, by how much should it increase the offered wage?
+One question of interest is: if the private sector wants to attract one percent additional workers, by how much should it increase the offered wage?
+If, all things being equal, an increase of its workforce by one percent would increase the private sector wage bill by a similar proportion, then the private sector is not affected much by the public sector hiring.
+Conversely, if this cost elasticity is significantly greater than one, then the competition from the public sector generates high labour costs for the private sector and potentially limits its expansion.

 Answering this question requires a prediction of realised returns $F_S$.
-Indeed, note that any job-seeker chooses the public sector if they perceive positive ex ante returns.
+Indeed, note that any jobseeker chooses the public sector if they perceive positive ex ante returns.
 The marginal individual, i.e. who is indifferent between the private and public sector job, is at the $F_S(0) - th$ percentile.
-To attract $x$ additional job-seekers, the private sector must compensate up to the job-seeker at $F_S(0)+x - th$ percentile by transferring $F_S^{-1}\bigl[{F_S(0)+x}\bigr]$ to this individual.
-See Figure \ref{fig:cf_analysis}.
+To attract a fraction $\varepsilon$ of additional jobseekers, the private sector must compensate up to the jobseeker at $(1+\varepsilon) F_S(0)- th$ percentile by transferring $F_S^{-1}\bigl[{(1+\varepsilon)F_S(0)}\bigr]$ to this individual (see Figure \ref{fig:cf_analysis}).